hci-lab-um/heuristics-for-test-tool-design/Technique-Personas-and-Archetypes.md

     - **Suggestion** include different educational backgrounds in your personas, and don't assume IT or software knowledge
 - work background: many of our participants had previously worked in non IT roles, sometimes in teh domain for the software under test, sometimes not
     - **Suggestion** include different work expereinces in your personas
-- Training in testing: some testers had had no training at all, others had a range of training, inclduing self-taught, working with expert mentors, and training course
+- Training in testing: some testers had had no training at all, others had a range of training, including self-taught, working with expert mentors, and training course
     - **Suggestion**